 AirPort Card

 Place a soft towel or cloth on the desk or surface.

-- Position the screen face down on the cloth.
-Use a coin or flatblade screwdriver to turn the latch counterclockwise on the access door. - 2.
-Lower the access door to open.
+- Position the screen face down on the cloth.Use a coin or flatblade screwdriver to turn the latch counterclockwise on the access door. - 2.
+Open the access door.